tokio-rs/website/content/blog/2019-08-tracing.md

 connection..." message and before a "closing connection" message refer to that connection.

-In asynchronous systems like Tokio, however, interpreting traditional log messages can often be quite challenging.
+However, in asynchronous systems like Tokio, interpreting traditional log messages can often be quite challenging.
 A single thread in an asynchronous system might be executing any number of tasks, switching between them as IO resources become available, and an application might consist of a number of such